 4: James Bond Aston Martin DB5 – $6.4 million

-There are few car brands that have played a more prominent role in film history than the Aston Martin.
+There are few car brands that have played a more prominent role in film history than Aston Martin.
 The DB5 itself is a powerful name, synonymous with the James Bond films that held pride of place during the Golden Age of Hollywood.
 This particular DB5 is a cultural relic; one of three of the original set commissioned by Eon Productions for use in the Bond films helmed by Sean Connery.
 Although the model sold by RM Sotheby’s at Pebble Beach never actually made it on screen, it did appear as part of promotional material for the film “Thunderball”.

 Although not actually used in any of the movies, the car was used in a promotional tour of the USA for the James-Bond movie Thunderball.
 With a borderline-obsessive touch for detail, the producers ensured it had a revolving license plate, tire-slashing hubcaps, Browning .30 caliber replica machine guns, and a passenger-seat ejection system.
 The car could have driven directly out of the cinema screen.

 Some of the most famous road races in Bond franchise history, from Sean Connery’s blitzing through the Furka Pass in Goldfinger, through to later deployments in the 1995 movie Goldeneye with Pierce Brosnan.
 The DB5 has variously faced down Mustangs, Ferraris, and Fords, and thus enjoys a rich movie heritage.
+Deservedly, this is one of the top 10 most expensive Aston Martin cars in the world.

 5: Aston Martin DB3S – $5.8 million